UWPCE-PythonCert/ProgrammingInPython/source/exercises/mailroom/mailroom-meta.rst

 Mailroom -- metaprogramming it!
 ===============================

 So far, your mailroom program may not have any way to save or re-load the donor data.
-Some of you may have added code to save and load the data in a text file or JSON, but even if you have, you might want a more flexivle and extensible system once your data gets more complicated.
+Some of you may have added code to save and load the data in a text file or JSON, but even if you have, you might want a more flexible and extensible system once your data gets more complicated.

 JSON